mumba2023/Ansible-Cron_Job/README.md

-To create a cronjobe for this script to run every month on the ansible master server you follow the steps bellow
+To create a cron job for this script to run every month on the ansible master server you follow the steps bellow

 # /bin/crontab -l
 # /bin/crontab -e